 - Participates in discharge planning from RSN services.
 The RSN will update the crisis prevention plan and develop a written aftercare plan.
 Discharge from the RSN program will occur in consultation with the Member and referral source when discharge criteria are met.

-- Ensures that all required clinical and billing documentation is complete in a timely manner.
+- Ensures that all required documentation is complete in a timely manner.

-- Bachelor's Degree in psychology, social work or related human services field preferred, but not required.
+- Bachelor's Degree in psychology, social work or related human services field is required.

-- In lieu of a bachelor’s degree, must have one to three years training or related experience in the areas of mental health and/or addiction/recovery.
+- Training or relevant work or lived experience in the areas of mental health and/or addiction/recovery preferred.
 Experience delivering community based services is a plus.
 Certificates, Licenses, Registrations, LADC/CADC preferred.

 Must be able and willing to transport persons served in personal vehicle.
 As such, must have a valid driver's license, reliable vehicle, and ability to satisfy LHBS approved driver policy.
 The RSN must deliver services on a mobile basis to Members in any setting that is safe for the Member and staff.
 Examples of such a setting are a Member’s home, an inpatient or diversionary unit, or a day program.